 Step 5: Add Trusted Hosts

 Use the "Trusted Hosts" section to define hosts that you commonly receive email from and do not want Greylisting to affect.
+Enter IP addresses or domain names of trusted mail servers here.
+This ensures that emails from these sources are not deferred, improving delivery speed for legitimate communications.

 -